New Hashima Island

 This is a group project I made for the Disney Imagineering Competition in 2017-2018.

-I worked with teammates to generate the story and concept behind our concept “New Hashima Island”, a blue-sky project which revitalizes Hashima Island in Japan by designing an amusement park on it.
+I worked with three teammates to generate the story and concept behind the "New Hashima Island," a blue-sky project which revitalizes Hashima Island in Japan by outlining an amusement park on it.
 To utilize my computational arts background, I illustrated a variety of conceptual storyboards, such as the firework, the Japanese alleyway, and the restaurant.
 I also helped with creating a one-minute video representing our final project.

-Just as what was mentioned on the official website, "The name 'Imagineering' combines imagination with engineering.
-Building upon the legacy of Walt Disney, Imagineers bring art and science together to turn fantasy into reality and dreams into magic."
-I am really thankful to have had this opportunity to apply what I have learned to "Imagineer" a real-life location for this competition.
+Just as mentioned on the official website, "the name 'Imagineering' combines imagination with engineering.
+Building upon the legacy of Walt Disney, imagineers bring art and science together to turn fantasy into reality and dreams into magic."
+I am thankful to have had this opportunity to apply what I have learned to "imagineer" a real-life location for this competition.

 Off the southern coast of Japan lies Hashima Island, an abandoned coal mining facility that goes by several grim nicknames such as “Ghost Island”, “Battleship Island”, and “The Island without Green.”
 Now, it is reborn as New Hashima Island, a place where humanity is celebrated and shared among family and friends.